NahashGroup/Pure-PHP-Forum/README.md

 You need to install PHP and the necessary dependencies to use it (php-gd, php-sqlite, etc.).

 We are not responsible for any consequences of its use, the project is no longer developed because its developer no longer wishes to keep the project alive.

+The logins are of the admin account are :
+- admin:u5*^ZxJ5!qNv%D%Za2Fi9